 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
-Show on site plans, if any. [help] Access in and out of 36th Ave.
-NE. - b.
+Show on site plans, if any. [help] The site is adjacent to Smokey Point Blvd.
+Primary access will be provided from this road. access will also be provided from 180th street on the south edge of the property.
+Improvements for a portion of this street are included as part of this project. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop? [help] Public buses on 88th Ave.
-NE.
+If not, what is the approximate distance to the nearest transit stop? [help]